maxaeon/philosophygame/README.md

 # Duck-Rabbit Philosophy Farm 🦆🐰

 Welcome to the **Duck-Rabbit Philosophy Farm**, an interactive, educational game designed to introduce children to philosophical concepts through playful exploration.
-Join Duck and Rabbit as they guide young philosophers around a whimsical farm, exploring ideas from autonomy and belief to ethical dilemmas like the trolley problem!
+Join Duck and Rabbit as they guide young philosophers around a whimsical farm, exploring ideas from autonomy and belief to ethical dilemmas like a child-friendly version of the trolley problem!

 ## 🎮 How to Play